- The more emotionally attached you are to your health and fitness goals, the clearer they’ll be and the greater you’ll value them.

 - Genetics (different parents, ethnicities).

 - More free time (giving them the ability to train multiple times a day).

 - No kids to keep them up at night.

 Be realistic when setting your training goals.

-Be original, define YOUR own personal success criteria, do not borrow those of whose life bears no resemblance to yours.
+Be original, define YOUR own personal success criteria, do not borrow those belonging to an individual whose life bears no resemblance to yours.

-Every time you set yourself a goal, ask yourself, is it…
+Every time you set a goal, ask yourself, is it…

 S – Specific, Significant, Stretching